LeastAuthority/moonmath-manual/README.md

 ## Folder structure

 The main `.tex` file is `main-moonmath.tex`.
-This should only be used for formatting and front/back matter.
+This should only be used for formatting and front/back matter, including macros and amc theorem definitions.

 The actual **content** of the chapters is stored in the folder `chapters`.
 Each chapter should have its own `.tex` file.
 Please use the following naming convention for these: `[content]-moonmath.tex `; e.g. `intro-moonmath.tex`, `zoo-moonmath.tex`, etc.